-I 4.
-The contractor selection method What is the nature of the service?
-Select by competition, such as: depends on the services involved • When is the service Invitation for Bids (IFB) and/or the circumstances. needed?
-Request for Proposals (RFP) Different methods Is this an emergency? impose different requirements and What is the estimated cost?
-SB/DVBE two quote method (GC §14838.5, 14838.7) procedures.
+What is the nature of the service?
+Select by competition, such as: • When is the service Invitation for Bids (IFB) Request for Proposals (RFP) SB/DVBE two quote cost? method (GC §14838.5, Are the sources for the service limited?
+14838.7) Select by other method such as exploring: source already use of DGS LPAs • use of statutory bid Can an existing contract be amended? exemptions • The contracting Who develops the technical specifications describing the services formal advertising. to be performed?
+A solicitation package containing all Who ensures that the technical specifications specifications must be developed and are necessary, will achieve the desired must be available to results, and do not restrict competition?Who develops and be unnecessarily restricted. reviews the specifications Procedures must be describing general contract requirements followed to ensure a fair competition. and the solicitation requirements?
+The competitors' responses must be Who conducts judged, and a winner must be determined. solicitation activities, including advertising, dealing with • The results must be competitors, receiving announced, and the contract awarded. and safeguarding responses, opening the service?
+When is the service needed?
+Is this an emergency?
+What is the estimated cost?
 Are the sources for the service limited?
-Select by other method such as exploring: Is a contracted source already available? • use of DGS LPAs use of statutory bid exemptions Can an existing contract be amended? exemptions 5.
-Formal competitive bidding is generally required by law or policy.
-The formal competitive bidding process involves numerous factors and decisions.
+Is a contracted source already available?
+Can an existing contract be amended?
 The contracting opportunity must be publicized, usually by formal advertising.
-Who develops the technical specifications describing the services to be performed?
-A solicitation package containing all specifications must be developed and must be available to all competitors. • Who ensures that the technical specifications are necessary, will achieve the desired results, and do not restrict competition?
+A solicitation package containing all specifications must be developed and must be available to all competitors.
 Competition must not be unnecessarily restricted.
-Who develops and reviews the specifications Procedures must be followed to ensure a fair competition. describing general contract requirements and the solicitation requirements?
+Procedures must be followed to ensure a fair competition.
 The competitors' responses must be judged, and a winner must be determined.
-Who conducts solicitation activities, including advertising, dealing with The results must be announced, and the contract awarded. competitors, receiving and safeguarding responses, opening
+The results must be announced, and the